 Are you an Illinois student who loves science, engineering, and mathematics?
 Are you interested in mentoring the next generation of students, inspiring them to pursue careers in STEM?
 If so, consider becoming a member of the WYSE staff.

-Lead Counselor/Engagement Ambassador (graduate or undergraduate hourly)
+Lead Counselor/Public Engagement Ambassador (graduate or undergraduate hourly)

 Camp Counselors (undergraduate hourly)

 The summer position begins in late April with an initial training prior to the end of the semester.
 Counselors have the option of spring part-time employment beginning in Mid-March to help with camp application reviews and camp preparations.
 Counselors are responsible for the enjoyment and safety of the campers while building a community in online or in-person environments for STEM-interested high school students.
 The primary focus will be on making sure that campers get to their classes on time and on the facilitation of evening social activities and daily reflections.
 Counselors focus on community building, peer mentoring, and helping campers make new friends and learn new things.
 Counselors also assist with camp operations as needed.
 This might include lab kit building, activity planning, or supporting daytime lab activities.
 Have fun while developing your leadership and collaboration skills!
 Residential counselors work 30-40 hours a week.
 Virtual camp counselors work 10-20 hours/week.
 Counselors are required to attend the orientation and training sessions prior to the camp season.
 Positions are available for single-week camps, 3-day camps, and six-week camps.

 Full or part-time summer employment options are still open, including some virtual-only options.